 Patients with type 3 VWD have no detectable VWF and a marked deficiency of factor VIII.

-Patients with Von Willebrand disease are treated only if they are actively bleeding or are undergoing an invasive procedure (eg, surgery, dental extraction).
+Patients with von Willebrand disease (VWD) are treated only if they are actively bleeding or are undergoing an invasive procedure (eg, surgery, dental extraction).

-Desmopressin is an analog of vasopressin (antidiuretic hormone) that stimulates release of VWF into the plasma and may increase levels of factor VIII.
-Desmopressin can be helpful for type 1 VWD but is usually of no value in other types and may even be harmful in some.
 To ensure adequate response to the drug, physicians give patients a test dose and measure the response of VWF antigen.
-Desmopressin 0.3 mcg/kg given in 50 mL of 0.9% saline solution IV over 15 to 30 min may enable patients to undergo minor procedures (eg, tooth extraction, minor surgery) without needing replacement therapy.
+Desmopressin 0.3 mcg/kg given in 50 mL of 0.9% saline solution IV over 15 to 30 minutes may enable patients to undergo minor procedures (eg, tooth extraction, minor surgery) without needing replacement therapy.
 If a replacement product is needed, desmopressin may reduce the required dose.

-One dose of desmopressin is effective for about 8 to 10 h.
-About 48 h must elapse for new stores of VWF to accumulate, permitting a 2nd injection of desmopressin to be as effective as the initial dose.
+One dose of desmopressin is effective for about 4 to 6 hours.
+About 48 hours must elapse for new stores of VWF to accumulate, permitting a 2nd injection of desmopressin to be as effective as the initial dose.
 For many patients, intra-nasal desmopressin may be as effective as IV treatment and is often useful to prevent bleeding during minor surgical procedures.
 Frequent use can lead to hyponatremia Hyponatremia Hyponatremia is decrease in serum sodium concentration 136 mEq/L ( 136 mmol/L) caused by an excess of water relative to solute.
 Common causes include diuretic use, diarrhea, heart failure, liver... read more .

 For patients with variants of type 2 VWD unresponsive to desmopressin, those with type 3 VWD, or patients with type 1 VWD who are undergoing more extensive invasive procedures, treatment involves replacement of VWF by infusion of intermediate-purity factor VIII concentrates, which contain components of VWF.
 These concentrates are virally inactivated and therefore do not transmit HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more or hepatitis Causes of Hepatitis Hepatitis is an inflammation of the liver characterized by diffuse or patchy necrosis.
 Hepatitis may be acute or chronic (usually defined as lasting > 6 months).
 Most cases of acute viral hepatitis... read more .
 Because they do not cause transfusion-transmitted infections, these concentrates are preferred to the previously used cryoprecipitate.
 High-purity factor VIII concentrates are prepared by immunoaffinity chromatography and contain no VWF and should not be used.

 Patients have easy bruising and purpura, usually mucosal, and rarely joint bleeding.